Class DoublyLinkedList<E, R>

 • Time Complexity: O(n) Space Complexity: O(1)

-The find function iterates over the elements of an array-like object and returns the first element that satisfies the provided callback function.
+The findIndex function iterates over an array and returns the index of the first element that satisfies the provided predicate function.

 Parameters

-• callbackfn: ElementCallback<E, R, boolean, DoublyLinkedList<E, R>>
+• predicate: ElementCallback<E, R, boolean>

-The callbackfn parameter is a function that will be called for each element in the array.
-It takes three arguments: the current element being processed, the index of the current element, and the array itself.
-The function should return a boolean value indicating whether the current element matches the desired condition.
+The predicate parameter in the findIndex function is a callback function that takes three arguments: item, index, and the array this.
+It should return a boolean value indicating whether the current element satisfies the condition being checked for.

 • OptionalthisArg: any

-The thisArg parameter is an optional argument that specifies the value to be used as this when executing the callbackfn function.
-If thisArg is provided, it will be passed as the this value to the callbackfn function.
-If thisArg @returns The findmethod returns the first element in the array that satisfies the provided callback function.
-If no element satisfies the callback function,undefined` is returned.
+The thisArg parameter in the findIndex function is an optional parameter that specifies the value to use as this when executing the predicate function.
+If provided, the predicate function will be called with thisArg as its this value.
+If @returns ThefindIndex` method is returning the index of the first element in the array that satisfies the provided predicate function.
+If no such element is found, it returns -1.

 • Time Complexity: O(n) Space Complexity: O(1)